 Though, I’d settle for a dishwasher at this point.

 All I’m saying is it would be nice to have someone around the apartment who could do stuff for me.

 I mean, if I had a husband…

-He can do the dishes.
+A husband can do the dishes.

 The thing that sucks most about living alone is that you have to do all the household chores yourself.
 I’m always the one who has to cook.
 I’m always the one who has to do the dishes.
 I’m always the one who has to scrub the bathtub and toilet.
 I’m always the one who has to Swiffer the floors.

 I don’t get a break.

 I would hope that if I had a husband he would share the responsibilities and do half of those things and all of a sudden I would have so much more free time in my life.
 Of course, sometimes I’ll mention this to a married friend and she’ll just laugh and tell me, “honey, my husband does shit around the house.”
 So, maybe I just need a maid?

 I can’t afford a maid.